microsoft/sqlworkshops/SQLGroundToCloud/README.md

 Many organizations are faced with an aging or under-engineered data platform strategy.
 You need a plan for how to decide if, when, and how you should upgrade your systems, when to extend them to the cloud, what to keep on and what can work in a hybrid fashion.

-Members from the Azure SQL Product Group will lead you through the data estate options from Microsoft, from on-premises SQL Server (including some of the new features in SQL Server) to Relational Database options in Azure.
+Members from the Azure Data Product Group will lead you through the data estate options from Microsoft, from on-premises SQL Server (including some of the new features in SQL Server) to Relational Database options in Azure.
 You'll how to evaluate the benefits/costs of each technology option, and give you multiple tools that you can take home to inventory, evaluate, and migrate your current data platform environment to the best configuration.

 This course contains lecture and hands on lab work, and is particularly useful for Solution Architects, Data Architects, Application Architects, Technical Sellers, and Application Developers.
 BYOD and experience with SQL is considered a prerequisite.